Premiere (TV channel): Star Channel

 Star Channel was started by British Telecom in August 1986 as an alternative film service which broadcast between 6.30pm and 2.00am.
 It was distributed to several cable operators on videotape form rather than by satellite.

 Discussions on a merger between the film services were begun and concluded with Premiere, Star Channel and Home Video Channel all now being programmed within a reconstructed partnership but the channel continued as a separate service for the time being.

 In July 1987, the expected closure of Star Channel took place following its merger with Premiere, thereby reducing the remaining film services to include Bravo and Home Video Channel.

 Demise

-Due to losses of around £10 million and increased competition from Sky Movies, Premiere closed on 31 July 1989.
+Due to losses of around £10 million and increased competition from Sky Movies and BSB's upcoming The Movie Channel, Premiere closed on 31 July 1989.
+It was not available on Astra's satellites, from where Sky was transmitting its new direct-to-home service to the UK.
 The final film shown was 1985's Twice in a Lifetime, followed by a final announcement thanking the viewers as well as a few businesses that helped with Premiere's transmission.